Crow PIs work with a wonderful team of undergraduate and graduate researchers (below).

 Dr. Ali Yaylali

 is an assistant professor of education at Eastern Kentucky University.
 He earned his PhD in Language, Reading, and Culture (LRC) from the University of Arizona.
 Before starting his doctorate, he taught ESL and Turkish in the U.S. public schools.
-His academic interests include English learners’ science writing development, corpus pedagogy in language classrooms, content area and disciplinary literacy development, transformative learning frameworks in teacher education, and discourses of education.
+His academic interests include second language writing, corpus-based language pedagogy, content area and disciplinary literacy, transformative learning in teacher education, and educational discourses.

 - Dr. Beril Tezeller Arik, Nuh Naci Yazgan University (Purdue)